KuroKaze78/CostumeCustomizer/README.txt

 ***************
 * Change Log  *
 ***************
+v1.9.2 - (3/7/2020)
+Minor update to cache the ps-cb2 files live for the default ps-cb2 buffers to maintain accurate fresnel settings.

 v1.9.1 - (3/4/2020)
 Fixed issue with presets not saving properly with up-to-date Mod-Pack INI logic.